 Another amazing app for freelancers and others in self-employed professions, as well as entrepreneurs, is Freshbooks.

-That’s because it has an in-built accounting software that makes it easier to invoice your customers, keep track of payments, schedule your payments and taxes.
-You can also use their features such as project planning and expense planning, among others.
+That’s because it has an in-built accounting software that makes it easier to invoice your customers, keep track of payments, and schedule your payments and taxes.
+You can also use their features, such as project planning and expense planning, among others.

 19. Dollarbird

 Dollarbird is a calendar-based money management app.
-That means, you can also include your past financial transactions as well as schedule upcoming ones and include recurring transactions or expenses too.
+That means you can also include your past financial transactions as well as schedule upcoming ones and include recurring transactions or expenses.

-This is an Artificial Intelligence-based app, which helps track your cash inflows and spending very easily.
+This is an Artificial Intelligence-based app that helps track your cash inflows and spending very easily.
 However, Dollarbird isn’t a free app.
-The Pro version of this app comes at $39.99 per year while the Pro Unlimited plan costs $54.99 per year.
+The Pro version of this app comes at $39.99 per year, while the Pro Unlimited plan costs $59.99 per year.
 They also have a Business plan for startups and freelancers as well as medium-sized businesses.

 20. Venmo

-Venmo is not exactly a money management app.
+Venmo is not precisely a money management app.
 However, it does help you save money when you shop through the app and pay using Venmo.
 It keeps track of your cash income and spending.
-And whenever you pay using Venmo, it’s possible to get some cash back on certain occasions.
+And whenever you pay using Venmo, you can get some cash back on certain occasions.

 You can also send and receive money from relatives and friends using Venmo.
 The app is free to use.
 However, Venmo makes some money from your financial transactions.